shlomiassaf/ngrid/README.md

 - Pagination (with material pagination tools)
 - Context Menu (using MatMenu)

+A similar extension also exists for bootstrap at `@pebula/ngrid-bootstrap`

 ---

 ### If you like this product and want to help, WELCOME